-When I got home I looked them these cookies, and learned they’re an OLD recipe, made in American in the 1800s and famous for staying fresh for a long time.
+When I got home I looked up these cookies, and learned they’re an OLD recipe, made in America in the 1800s and famous for staying fresh for a long time.

 I had to try making a batch of my own, Super Healthy Kids style!